GabbisCode/My-Note-taking/04-Basic Concepts.md

-We will utilize the preprocessor to: create are own constants and macros with the #define statement build your own library files with the #include statement make more powerful programs with the conditional #ifdef, #endif, #else, and #ifndef Statements
+We will utilize the preprocessor to: create are own constants and macros with the #define statement build your own library files with the #include statement make more powerful programs with the conditional #ifdef, #endif, #else, and #ifndef Statements.
 ## The #include statement
 ### sytax
 ## Displaying Output